 Medical Conditions Requiring a Gluten Free Diet

+Some find that eating foods with gluten can cause some bodily discomfort and/or health issues when ingested.
 These people may come to realize that they have a gluten sensitivity and possibly even have Celiac’s disease.
 Celiac’s disease affects about 1% of the population.
 It is an inherited autoimmune disease where when gluten has been ingested it causes an inflammatory response and this can cause damage especially to the lining of the small intestines.

 When the small intestines continue to take on long-term damage, it makes it difficult for your body to absorb necessary nutrients in turn damaging overall health.
 This can even lead to more detrimental health issues and other autoimmune disorders.
-Unfortunately, there is no current cure for this disease, but a gluten-free diet helps those with the disease and those with sensitivities as well.

 Common Symptoms of Gluten Sensitivity